bryo13/go-concurrency/README.md

 4. Goroutines work in the same address space they were created in, hence they modify variables - note, on closures, its prudent to pass the variables i.e as 'params' in functions.
 Example will be in this codebase in a branch called 'one'.

+## WaitGroup
+1. WaitGroup in the sync package can be thought as a concurrent-safe counter, Add(n) adds by the integer passed and Done() as decreament.

+use `wg.Add()` as close as possible to were it is deployed, or near a loop where the concurrent method is called.

+Example will be in the branch called 'waitgroup'.